Iñupiat: Languages

 Inuit, the language and the people, extend borders and dialects across the Circumpolar North.
 Inuit are the Native inhabitants of Northern Alaska, Canada, and Greenland.
-Inuit languages have differing names depending on the region it is spoken in.
-In Northern Alaskan, the Inuit language is called Iñupiat.
-Within Alaskan Iñupiat, there are four major dialects: North Slope, Malimiut, Bering Straits, and Qawiaraq.
-Prior to western contact, the Iñupiat dialects flourished.
+The Inuit languages form a dialect continuum and have differing names depending on the region it is spoken in.
+In Northern Alaskan, the Inuit language is called Iñupiatun.
+Within Iñupiatun, there are four major dialects: North Slope, Malimiut, Bering Straits, and Qawiaraq.
+Before European contact, the Iñupiaq dialects flourished.
 Due to harsh assimilation efforts in Native American boarding schools, Natives were punished for speaking their language.
-Now only 2,000 of the approximately 24,500 Iñupiat people can speak their Native tongue.
+Now only 2,000 of the approximately 24,500 Inupiat can speak their Native tongue.

 Revitalization efforts have focused on Alaskan Native languages and ways of life.
-Located in Kotzebue, Alaska, an Iñupiat language immersion school called Nikaitchuat Iḷisaġviat was established in 1998.
+Located in Kotzebue, Alaska, an Iñupiaq language immersion school called Nikaitchuat Iḷisaġviat was established in 1998.
 The immersion school's mission is to "instill the knowledge of Iñupiaq identity, dignity, respect and to cultivate a love of lifelong learning".
-June Nelson Elementary school is another school in Kotzebue that is working to include more content into their curriculum about Iñupiat language and culture.
-Nome Elementary School in Nome, Alaska has also put in place plans to incororate an Iñupiaq language immersion program.
+June Nelson Elementary school is another school in Kotzebue that is working to include more content into their curriculum about Iñupiaq language and culture.
+Nome Elementary School in Nome, Alaska has also put in place plans to incorporate an Iñupiaq language immersion program.
 There are many courses being offered at the various campuses a part of the University of Alaska system.
-University of Alaska Fairbanks offers an online course called Beginning Iñupiaq Eskimo, an introductory course to the Iñupiaq language open to both speakers and non-speakers of Iñupiaq.
+University of Alaska Fairbanks offers several course in the Iñupiaq language.
 University of Alaska Anchorage offers multiple levels of Elementary Iñupiaq Language and Alaskan Native language apprenticeship and fluency intensive courses.

-Since 2017, a grassroots group of Iñupiat language learners organized Iḷisaqativut, a two-week Iñupiaq language intensive that is held throughout communities in the Iñupiat region.
+Since 2017, a grassroots group of Iñupiaq language learners have organized Iḷisaqativut, a two-week Iñupiaq language intensive that is held throughout communities in the Inupiaq region.
 The first gathering was held in Utqiaġvik in 2017, Siqnasuaq (Nome) in 2018, and Qikiqtaġruk (Kotzebue) in 2019.

+In 2014, linguist and educator Edna Ahgeak MacLean released an Iñupiaq-English dictionary after three decades of research, compiling over 19,000 entries.
 Kawerak, a nonprofit organization from the Bering Strait region, has created a language glossary that features terms from Iñupiaq, as well as terms from English, Yup'ik, and St. Lawrence Island Yupik.

-Several Inupiat people developed pictographic writing systems in the early twentieth century.
+Several Iñupiat developed pictographic writing systems in the early twentieth century.
 It is known as Alaskan Picture Writing.